Josiah Charles Trent: Philanthropy

 Trent believed that "current medicine is most successfully practiced and understood by persons who are knowledgeable of its history," as cited in NCpedia.
 In 1938, while living in Detroit, this belief led Trent and his wife, Mary Duke Biddle Trent Semans, to begin collecting items relating to the history of medicine.
 They also collected materials relating to Walt Whitman, who was a favorite author of Semans'.
+Trent was active in communities of book collectors and was a member of the Grolier Club in New York from 1939-1948.
 In 1945, the Trent's donated their Whitman materials to Duke University to promote "student interest in and use of original sources."
 After Trent's death, his widow Mary Duke Biddle Trent Semans also donated their collection of materials on the history of medicine to Duke University School of Medicine.
 As of 2015, the collection is housed in the David M. Rubenstein Rare Book & Manuscript Library.

 Josiah Charles Trent also started the first blood bank at Duke University.

 Beginning in 1948 until his death, Josiah Charles Trent began serving as a trustee on the board of Lincoln Hospital in Durham, North Carolina.
 The Duke family was among the founders of the hospital, which served African Americans in Durham County and the surrounding area.

 Legacy

 After the death of Josiah Charles Trent, his family made several contributions to Duke University in his memory.
-The Josiah Charles Trent Memorial Foundation was founded in 1977 by Mary Duke Biddle Trent Semans and her second husband Dr. James H. Semans, which provides seed grants for Duke University faculty and staff who are researching topics in the history of medicine and related areas.
+The Josiah Charles Trent Memorial Foundation was founded in 1977 by Mary Duke Biddle Trent Semans and her second husband James H. Semans, which provides seed grants for Duke University faculty and staff who are researching topics in the history of medicine and related areas.
 The Foundation also established the Josiah Charles Trent Professorship in the History of Medicine and the Josiah Charles Trent Scholar in Medical Humanities at Duke University.
 Duke University's Trent Center for Bioethics, Humanities, & History of Medicine is also named for Josiah Charles Trent.